orbs-network/spot-integration-docs/content/liquidity-hub-direct.md

 | Recovery | Every wallet or service failure leaves the form in a recoverable state. |

 If the host cannot own every item in this checklist, use the SDK integration instead.

+### End-to-End Acceptance Run

+1. Fill the [Fetch Quote request](/liquidity-hub/direct#fetch-quote) with real active-chain tokens, raw amount, connected `user`, partner, and slippage.
+Example response data is illustrative; never sign a copied response fixture.
+2. Preserve the validated live response and pass it to `submitLiquidityHubSwap(quote, account, refetchQuote)` from [Submit Swap](/liquidity-hub/direct#submit-swap), with `types.ts` alongside it.
+The callback must return a fresh quote for the same current inputs.
+Prepare native input in the host before calling this ERC-20 submission flow.
+3. Start with insufficient allowance and verify approval confirmation precedes signing.
+Inspect outgoing submission: the signed quote remains unchanged, with the matching signature.
+4. Exercise both hash-delivery paths: hash returned by submission and hash discovered through status polling.
+Confirm the returned receipt before rendering success.
+5. Simulate non-JSON quote responses, a rejected signature, and a lost submission response.
+Verify invalid responses never become executable and uncertain submissions retain their session for reconciliation.
+6. Repeat with an already approved ERC-20 and with wrapped native input.
+Confirm balances and the successful transaction hash on the original chain.

+Use a funded development wallet and real supported token addresses for the live run.
+It spends tokens and gas; use mocked service responses to exercise error branches without repeated trades.